VittuD/EuristicSequencer/README.md

 9) Add probability based Lenght (the goal is to generate random patterns that always fill 4/8 bars I suppose)
 10) Have fun playing it

+Mark II
+1) Add rotary switch that limits to a number of steps (maybe add LCD)
+2) Design algorithm that forces to occupy the entire selected mesure

 # Components
 - Soldering Tools
 - Electrical Cables/PCB